anvii27/youtube-transfer-clean/README.md

+# YouTube Video Transfer - AI-assisted Streamlit App

+## Project Overview:
-YouTube Video Transfer - AI-assisted Streamlit App This project is a Streamlit web application that automates transferring videos between two YouTube channels.
+This project is a Streamlit web application that automates transferring videos between two YouTube channels.
 It leverages the YouTube Data API v3 and integrates OpenAI's GPT-based AI to assist in selecting which videos to transfer via natural language instructions.

-Features:
+## Features:
 .OAuth authentication for both the old and new YouTube channels (installed-app flow).
 .Fetch and display all uploaded videos from the old channel.
 .AI-assisted video selection using OpenAI GPT to suggest videos based on user instructions.